awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetLabelDetection.md

 # GetLabelDetection<a name="API_GetLabelDetection"></a>

-Gets the label detection results of a Rekognition Video analysis started by [StartLabelDetection](API_StartLabelDetection.md)\.
+Gets the label detection results of a Amazon Rekognition Video analysis started by [StartLabelDetection](API_StartLabelDetection.md)\.

 The label detection operation is started by a call to [StartLabelDetection](API_StartLabelDetection.md) which returns a job identifier \(`JobId`\)\.
 When the label detection operation finishes, Amazon Rekognition publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartlabelDetection`\.
 To get the results of the label detection operation, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call [GetLabelDetection](#API_GetLabelDetection) and pass the job identifier \(`JobId`\) from the initial call to `StartLabelDetection`\.